 That wearing on your breast,

 Almost a loneliness.

 A quarantine, you say?
 Do you mean forty days and forty nights, Jesus in the desert, Moses on the mountain and all that?
 Longer already, you say?
 People are dying?
 Oh.
 Oh dear.
-I wish I could hold your hand…
+I see a quiver of fear pricking at your face.
+I wish I could hold your hand.

 After great pain, a formal feeling comes –